- What is the levy used for?

 No, the levy is not insurance and does not negate the need to have insurance.

-Land can present a fire risk even where there are no buildings or structures on that land, so owners of vacant land make a contribution to the fire services for the risk posed by that land.
+Land can present a fire risk even where there are no buildings or structures on it, so owners of vacant land also contribute to the fire services for the risk posed by that land.

 Property owners pay the levy when they pay their council rates.
 The tenant would only be required to pay the levy if they contribute towards the outgoings of the property, in accordance with their rental agreement (such as commercially leased properties).